itaykarat/3D-pose-detection/README.md

 INPUT: Given a 3d model of a human body. {.obj file}

-OUUTPUT: return an image wich will represent the projection of that model on a plane.
+OUTPUT: return an image wich will represent the projection of that model on a plane.